An In-Depth Look at Aquaponics

-They are the engine that drives the system.
-We can use a number of fish to do this, but for our purposes we have decided to go with hybrid striped bass, channel catfish, and hybrid bluegill.
+They are the engine that drives the system. e can use a number of fish to do this, but for our purposes we have decided to go with hybrid striped bass, channel catfish, and hybrid bluegill.
 They all grow quickly, don't mind commercial fish feed, and can survive in numerous types of water qualities and climates.
 They also make for great table-fare and are one of the most popular catfish species to eat.
 A fish secretes ammonia through its gills when breathing and out of its fish bum after digesting food.
 Without this source of ammonia, we can't start our cycle.

 Beneficial bacteria are introduced into the water along with plenty of oxygen.
 This can be done by man (which we did) or by just waiting for Mother Nature.
 They will naturally appear once the fish waste is added to the water, but that can take a long time to happen on its own.
 These bacteria will convert the ammonia into something called nitrite.
 As nitrite levels build, another type of beneficial bacteria begin to appear, and those nitrites are converted into nate (nitrogen).
 This nitrogen is what our plants use to grow.
 It is worth noting that all three of these elements are toxic to fish at certain levels.
 Only once the water has truly cycled and plants added are they able to keep each other in check.
 But nitrogen isn't the only thing that our plants need to develop properly.
 We feed premium feed to our fish, containing a balanced blend of nutrients and minerals which are then passed along to our crops.

 As you may know, fish need water to survive.
 But that's not the only reason water is important here.
 The water that flows in our grow beds and fish tank move along the previously mentioned micro-organisms and allow for the roots to uptake the nutrients.
 A steady flow rate of this water is also essential for the health of the entire system.
-Because this water is oxygenated, it also keeps the roots happy and not rotting.
+Because this water is oxygenated, it also keeps the roots growing and happy.